mattrude/time.mattrude.com/README.md

 There is also a decent amount of back end setup that needs to happen before the graphs may be displayed, please see the README in the scripts directory for those instructions.

+The source for this project may always be found on my github repository: [https://github.com/mattrude/time.mattrude.com](https://github.com/mattrude/time.mattrude.com)

 ## Installing ##

 The install proccess for this project at this time is a bit cumbersome.
 Currently it assumes all files are stored in `/var/www/time.mattrude.com`.
 This will change in the future, but for now, it will be just easiest to create that director on your system.